Topics in String Theory and Quantum Gravity: String theory II. Fermionic strings

-We still need to determine the internal manifold in which we have compactified the $16$ extra bosonic coordinates.
-The constraints on $\Lambda_{16}$ come, as might be expected from previous discussions, from the requirement of modular invariance.
-Once again this requirement determines the spectrum.
-In the case at hand, it will be shown below that $\Lambda_{16}$ must be an even integral euclidean self-dual lattice.
-These lattices are very rare; in fact there are only two such lattices, the weight lattice of $Spin(32)/{\bf Z}_{2}$ (the modding by ${\bf Z}_{2}$ eliminates one of the spin representation, and the root lattice of $SO(32)$ is a sublattice) and the root lattice of $E_{8}\times E_{8}$.
+We still need to find a suitable internal manifold to compatify the~$16$ extra right-moving bosonic coordinates.
+As can be expected, modular invariance severely constraint the choice of~$\Lambda_{16}$ determining the spectrum.
+In particular, as it will be shown below,~$\Lambda_{16}$ must be an even integral Euclidean self-dual lattice.
+In fact, there are only two such lattices: the weight lattice of $\mbox{Spin}(32)/\mathbb{Z}_{2}$ [the modding by $\mathbb{Z}_{2}$ eliminates one of the spin representations leaving the root lattice of~$\mbox{SO}(32)$] and the root lattice of $\mbox{E}_{8}\times \mbox{E}_{8}$.

-Now we proceed to determine the spectrum of the heterotic string.
-The ground state $|0\rangle$ for left-moving modes is defined by
+Let us proceed to determine the spectrum of the heterotic string.
+The ground state~$|0\rangle_{L}$ for left-moving modes is defined by

-In the right-moving sector we have the eight bosonic states $|i\rangle$ and the their fermionic partners $|a\rangle$.
-The mass formula, the level matching condition and the structure of $\Lambda_{16}$ imply that there are no tachyons in the spectrum.
-The massless states are
+In the right-moving sector, on the other hand, we have the eight bosonic states $|i\rangle$ and the their fermionic partners~$|A\rangle$.
+The mass formula, the level matching condition and the structure of~$\Lambda_{16}$ imply that there are no tachyons in the spectrum.
+In the massless sector we find the states